garylirocks/quickrefs/azure.markdown

 #### Access keys

-- Like a root password, allow full access.
+- Like a root password, allow **full access**.
 - Typically stored within env variables, database, or configuration file.
-- *Should be private, don't include the config file in source control and store in public repos*
+- *Should be private, don't include the config file in source control or store in public repos*
 - Each storage account has two access keys, this allows key to be rotated:
   1. update connection strings in your app to use secondary access key
   2. Regenerate primary key using Azure portal or CLI.